evolvingstuff/vdw2/content/posts/psoriasis-is-treated-by-topical-vitamin-d-etc.md

 ---

-#### Renu Mahtani on &lt;a href=&quot;/posts/wonders-of-vitamin-d-renu-mahtani-video-and-transcription-feb-2022oral-treatment--with-vitamin-d&quot; style=&quot;color: red; text-decoration: underline;&quot; title=&quot;This post/category does not exist yet: Wonders of Vitamin D - Renu Mahtani video and transcription - Feb 2022|oral treatment of Psorasis with Vitamin D&quot;&gt;Wonders of Vitamin D - Renu Mahtani video and transcription - Feb 2022|oral treatment of Psorasis with Vitamin D&lt;/a&gt;
+#### Renu Mahtani on &lt;a href=&quot;/posts/wonders-of-vitamin-d-renu-mahtani-video-and-transcription&quot; style=&quot;color: red; text-decoration: underline;&quot; title=&quot;This post/category does not exist yet: Wonders of Vitamin D - Renu Mahtani video and transcription - Feb 2022&quot;&gt;oral treatment of Psorasis with Vitamin D&lt;/a&gt;

 ---